Critical Communication in times of crisis

 Xolaris Civil Security

 This short guide describes how you could provide the right information at the right time to the right person at the right place.
-We are using our application Community Information and Warning System (CIWS) as an example.
+We are using our application Real-time Emergency Analytics and Communication Tool, REACT™, as an example.

 Mitigate – Prepare – Respond – Recover